farsabbutt/npm-package-template-typescript/README.md

 # :gift: My New Typescript Package

+## Usage
+Use this template repository to create a concrete npm package repository for your next cool npm package based on Typescript.

 ## New version
 To bump a new patch version of the package:
 > npm version patch